ChrisMaherLab/PACT/README.md

 ---

 A helper script has been provided to help create a properly formatted yaml file containing all values that can be passed to the workflow.
-It is recommended that all paths be absolute paths, since multiple implemenations of CWL runners exist, and may handle paths differently.
+All paths be are required to be absolute paths (including those listed within files like example/samples.tsv).
 The example.yml file provided in the example directory was produced by using the helper script with the following parameters:

 ```
 python helper/prepare_pipeline_yml.py -s example/samples.tsv -n example/healthy.tsv -r /path/to/reference_hg19.fa -g hg19 -t /path/to/target_regions.bed --neither /path/to/blacklist.bed --notboth /path/to/low_complexity_regions.bed > example/example.yml